jiaxiaosong/jiaxiaosong.github.io/_pages/about.md

 News
 ======
 * Dec.
 2019, the topic of my bachelor thesis would be about Graph Mining advised by Prof. [Junchi Yan](http://thinklab.sjtu.edu.cn/index.html).
+* Dec.
+2019, the TKDE paper is under the major revision.
 * Nov.
-2019,
+2019, one paper is submitted to CVPR 2020, which is about discovring drivers' interactive patterns by unsupervised learning.
 * Oct.
-2019, I came back to Shanghai Jiao Tong University from UC berkeley.
+2019, I come back to Shanghai Jiao Tong University from UC berkeley.
 A Wonderful three month!
 Thanks for Dr. Liting Sun, Dr. Wei Zhan, and Prof. Masayoshi Tomizuka's guidance.
 Here is the [evaluation form](http://jiaxiaosong.github.io/files/j1_eval_Xiaosong_Jia_signed.pdf) of my work at UC Berkeley.
+* Jul.
+2019, I begin my internship on the topic of drivers' interactive behaviors at UC Berkeley.
+* Jun.
+2019, one paper is in preparation for publication, which is about sentiment classification with modeling of users’ characteristics.
+* Dec.
+2018, one paper is submitted to TKDE advised by Prof. Xiaofeng Gao, which is about prediction of hot topics on the social media.